amostantan/Faulty-Bearing-Diagnosis-Pico4ML/README.md

 # 3. Data Preprocessing & Training of Model
 Download the file named - 'Data_Preprocessing_Training_Model.ipynb'

+When standardizing, take note of the Std and Mean values for axes x, y, z.
 Use the datasets retrieved in 'Data Collection', train and observe results.
 Once satisfactory results are observed, quantize the model.